studioalemni/studioalemni.github.io/collections/_games/loa/update-history.md

     - /changelog
 ---

+# Demo v0.6.7
+- Ensured "Pause" and "Faster" prompts display when committed in battle

 # Demo v0.6.6
 - Adjusted battle speed so defaults are a little slower
 - Made "Slime" enemy a little more aggressive